matomo-org/developer-documentation/docs/3.x/persistence-and-the-mysql-backend.md

 - `email`: the user's email address.
 - `token_auth`: a user's token auth.
 - `date_registered`: the date the user data was persisted.
+- `superuser_access`: whether the user has Super User permission.

 User data is read on every UI and [Reporting API](/guides/piwiks-reporting-api) request.